Let’s recap and expand upon what we currently know about them.

 number, but are not “normal” numbers, so there are special functions to check for them:

-isNaN(value)converts its argument to a number and then tests if for being
+isNaN(value)converts its argument to a number and then tests it for being

-But do we need the function?
-Can we just use the comparison
+But do we need this function?
+Can’t we just use the comparison

 isFinite(value)converts its argument to a number and returns

 isFinite is used to validate whether a string value is a regular number: